 Types of Jack socket

 Now we've got everything ready, let's look at the jack socket in detail and how to easily identify which lug is which and how to securely solder it.
 Starting with the Switchcraft mono jack socket.
 Below I have shown which lug is which, but rather than just show I wanted to explain why and how to identify them too.
 The first thing you may notice from comparing the two lugs, is that one of them has little notches either side of the lug and one is a little smaller with straight edges.
-This is usually a common sight across all brands of jack socket, it certainly is for Switchcraft & Pure Tone brands that I offer here too.
 This really helps quickly identify which is which, but just in case yours is any different, it's good to know how the socket works to allow you to identify them too.
-The live/hot lug is connected to the large tab facing upwards in the below photo.
-This tab connects to the tip of the jack lead and is therefor the hot connection.
+The live/hot lug is connected to the large tab facing upwards in the below photo and comes in contact with the jack plugs 'tip'.
 So if you follow the shaped metal down from that large tab on your jack socket, you'll notice it is part of the same metal that your hot/live solder lug is.
 The second lug, your ground, is part of the central piece of metal, this contacts the 'sleeve' of your jack lead and is therefor your ground.
 This one is the simplest to identify, so if you're unsure about your hot connection, check out the ground first and the process of elimination with help you identify the switch.
 But feel free to save the below image and keep it for future reference too.